Anti-Correlated Noise in Epoch-Based Stochastic Gradient Descent: Implications for Weight Variances in Flat Directions: Extended Numerics

 \FloatBarrier

-\section{Testing different Hyperparameters}
+\subsection{Testing different Hyperparameters}

 In this section we examine the dependence of the theoretical predictions on the three hyperparameters learning rate $\eta$, momentum $\beta$ and batch size $S$.
-For this, we train the LeNet again for 100 epochs, using an exponential learning rate schedule that reduces the learning rate by a factor of $0.98$ every epoch and afterwards we perform the numerical analysis as described in the main text.
+For this, we train the LeNet again for 300 epochs, using an exponential learning rate schedule that reduces the learning rate by a factor of $0.98$ every epoch and afterwards we perform the numerical analysis as described in the main text.

 However, we now train the network several times, always varying one of the hyperparameters while keeping the other two fixed.
 If not varied, the momentum was set to 0.90 and the batch size was set to 64.
-To ensure that training is always successful and 100\% training accuracy is achieved, the initial learning rate was set to 0.005 when the batch size is varied and to 0.02 when the momentum is varied.
+To ensure that training always achieves a comparatively high training accuracy, the initial learning rate was set to 0.005 when the batch size is varied and to 0.02 when the momentum is varied.
 Five different values are examined for each hyperparameter.
 To investigate the dependencies on the learning rate, the values 0.005, 0.01, 0.02, 0.03, and 0.04 were used for training.
 For momentum, the values 0.00, 0.50, 0.75, 0.90, and 0.95 were examined, and for batch size, the values 32, 50, 64, 100, and 128 were examined.

 In addition, the training was repeated for five different seeds for each hyperparameter combination in order to obtain reliable results.
 This results in a relatively high computational cost.
 To reduce this, for the analysis in this section the weight and velocity variances are examined only in the subspace of the 2,000 largest Hessian eigenvalues and associated eigenvectors.